Be safe in bear habitat

 If an attack is prolonged or the bear starts eating you, it is no longer being defensive and it is time to fight back (see next section).

 Occasionally, a bear will approach you in a non-defensive manner.
 It may just be curious.
 Perhaps it’s a young adult bear that is simply testing its dominance.
-Or it is food conditioned and/or habituated.
+Or they are used to hanging around peopled areas in order to access food.
 Very rarely, it may see you as potential prey.

 In any event, talk to the bear in a firm voice.
 Get out of its way if you can, which may be all it wants.
 If the bear follows you and its attention is clearly directed at you, then stand your ground and prepare to use your deterrent.
 A bear that is initially curious or testing you may become predatory if you do not stand up to it.